Malte311/PdagExtendability/benchmarks/README.md

 Analogously, the subfolder `subtree-n=10000-2` contains graphs that were generated using the undirected chordal graph `subtree-n=10000-2` as a basis.

 All graphs are extendable.

+### `path`
+This folder contains path graphs (sequences of nodes).
+There are graphs with 1000 nodes in the subfolder `n=1000` which represent all the exact same path - only the numbering of the nodes is different.
+The `p=...` in the filename is the probability for an edge to be directed (i.e., `1-p` is the probability for an edge to be undirected).

+Analogously, the subfolder `n=10000` contains the same path with 10000 nodes each.

+All graphs are extendable.